Portiuncula

-The name Portiuncola (meaning “small portion of land”) was first mentioned in a document from 1045, now in the archives of the Assisi Cathedral.
+The Portiuncula (Porziuncola) is a historic chapel in the town of Santa Maria degli Angeli, near Assisi, Italy.
+It is closely associated with Francis of Assisi and the Order of Friars Minor, who used the chapel as their headquarters.
+Following Francis's death in 1226, it became an important pilgrimage site.
+In the 16th century, a vast basilica, the Basilica of St Mary of the Angels, was built around the Portiuncula.

 History

-According to a legend, whose existence can be traced back with certainty only to 1645, the little chapel of Porziuncola was erected under Pope Liberius (352-366) by hermits from the Valley of Josaphat, who had brought relics from the grave of the Blessed Virgin.
-The same legend relates that the chapel passed into the possession of Benedict of Nursia in 516.
+According to a legend, whose existence can be traced back with certainty only to 1645, the little chapel of Portiuncula was erected under Pope Liberius (352–366) by hermits from the Valley of Josaphat, who had brought relics from the grave of the Virgin Mary.
+The same legend says that the chapel passed into the possession of Benedict of Nursia in 516.
 It was known as Our Lady of the Valley of Josaphat or of the Angels – the latter title referring, according to some, to the assumption of Mary accompanied by angels; a better-founded opinion attributes the name to a legend attesting to the singing of angels which had been frequently heard there.

 The chapel was located on a small portion of land ("Portiuncula") belonging to the Order of Saint Benedict of Monte Subasio.
 Later, the name of the land passed to the little church itself.
 It was in bad condition, lying abandoned in a wood of oak trees.

 After a pilgrimage to Rome, where he begged at the church doors for the poor, Francis said he had had a mystical vision of Jesus Christ in the wayside chapel of San Damiano, about two miles outside of Assisi, in which the Icon of Christ Crucified came alive and said to him three times, "Francis, Francis, go and repair My house which, as you can see, is falling into ruins".
 Francis took this literally to mean the ruined church in which he was presently praying, and so sold his horse and some cloth from his father's store, to assist the priest there for this purpose.
 His father Pietro, highly indignant, sought restitution.
 After a final interview in the presence of the bishop, Francis renounced his father and his patrimony, laying aside even the garments he had received from him.
 For the next couple of months he lived as a beggar in the region of Assisi.
-Returning to the town for two years this time, he restored several ruined churches, among them the Porziuncola, little chapel of St Mary of the Angels, just outside the town.
+Returning to the town for two years this time, he restored several ruined churches, among them the Portiuncula, little chapel of St Mary of the Angels, just outside the town.